opensearch-project/opensearch-build-libraries/RELEASING.md

 ## Releasing

-The release process includes a [MAINTAINER](MAINTAINERS.md) pushing a tag to this repository.
+The release process includes a [maintainer](MAINTAINERS.md) pushing a tag to this repository which creates a release on GitHub via [release.yml](./.github/workflows/release.yml) workflow.